James Cagney: Political views

 Cagney was accused of being a communist sympathizer in 1934, and again in 1940.
-The accusation in 1934 stemmed from a letter police found from a local Communist official that alleged that Cagney would bring other Hollywood stars to meetings.
-Cagney denied this, and Lincoln Steffens, husband of the letter's writer, backed up this denial, asserting that the accusation stemmed solely from Cagney's donation to striking cotton workers in the San Joaquin Valley.
-William Cagney claimed this donation was the root of the charges in 1940.
+The accusation in 1934 stemmed from a letter that police found from a local communist official that alleged that Cagney would bring other Hollywood stars to meetings.
+Cagney denied this, and Lincoln Steffens, husband of the letter's writer, supported this denial, asserting that the accusation stemmed solely from Cagney's donation to striking cotton workers in the San Joaquin Valley.
+William Cagney claimed that the donation was the root of the charges in 1940.
 Cagney was cleared by U.S. Representative Martin Dies Jr. on the House Un-American Activities Committee.

 Cagney became president of the Screen Actors Guild in 1942 for a two-year term.
-He took a role in the Guild's fight against the Mafia, which had begun to take an active interest in the movie industry.
-His wife, Billie Vernon, once received a phone call telling her that Cagney had died in an automobile accident.
-Cagney alleged that, having failed to scare off the Guild and him, they sent a hitman to kill him by dropping a heavy light onto his head.
-Upon hearing of the rumor of a hit, George Raft made a call, and the hit was supposedly canceled.
+He took a role in the guild's fight against the Mafia and the Chicago Outfit, which had been using the threat of strike action by a mob-controlled labor union to extort protection money from Hollywood studios.
+His wife Billie Vernon once received a phone call telling her that Cagney had died in an automobile accident.
+According to Cagney, having failed to intimidate him or the guild, the Chicago Outfit allegedly sent a hitman to kill him by dropping a heavy light onto his head.
+Upon hearing of the rumor of a hit, George Raft supposedly made a call that canceled the contract.

-During World War II, Cagney raised money for war bonds by taking part in racing exhibitions at the Roosevelt Raceway and selling seats for the premiere of Yankee Doodle Dandy.
-He also let the Army practice maneuvers at his Martha's Vineyard farm.
+During World War II, Cagney raised money for war bonds at racing exhibitions at the Roosevelt Raceway and by selling seats for the premiere of Yankee Doodle Dandy.
+He also permitted the United States Army to conduct practice maneuvers at his Martha's Vineyard estate.

-After the war, Cagney's politics started to change.
+After the war, Cagney's politics began to change.
 He had worked on Democrat Franklin D. Roosevelt's presidential campaigns, including the 1940 presidential election against Wendell Willkie.
-However, by the time of the 1948 election, he had become disillusioned with Harry S. Truman, and voted for Thomas E. Dewey, his first non-Democratic vote.
-He would also support Ronald Reagan in the 1966 California gubernatorial election.
+However, by the time of the 1948 election, Cagney had become disillusioned with Harry S. Truman, and he voted for Thomas E. Dewey, his first non-Democratic vote.
+He would also support Reagan in the 1966 California gubernatorial election.

-By 1980, Cagney was contributing financially to the Republican Party, supporting his friend Ronald Reagan's bid for the presidency in the 1980 election.
-As he got older, he became more and more conservative, referring to himself in his autobiography as "arch-conservative".
-He regarded his move away from liberal politics as "a totally natural reaction once I began to see undisciplined elements in our country stimulating a breakdown of our system...
-Those functionless creatures, the hippies ... just didn't appear out of a vacuum."
+By 1980, Cagney was contributing financially to the Republican Party, supporting his friend Reagan's bid for the presidency in the 1980 election.
+Cagney labeled himself as "arch-conservative" in his autobiography.
+He regarded his move away from Marxism as "a totally natural reaction once I began to see undisciplined elements in our country stimulating a breakdown of our system ...
+Those functionless creatures, the hippies ... just didn't appear out of a vacuum".